Home / Industries / Manufacturing

 How Engagements Shape

-Marketing Strategy Diagnostic
+Marketing Strategy Review

-$5,000 flat · 10 business days
+focused scope · 10 business days

 Industrial buyer journey mapping by role and application, channel assessment for industrial buyer reach, competitive positioning analysis, content strategy architecture, and 90-day priorities.
 Delivered with 90-minute executive session.

-Read the scope →
+Open the scope →

 Positioning & GTM Sprint

-$7,500 flat · 14 business days
+14 business days

 For manufacturing firms where the primary bottleneck is positioning clarity before demand generation strategy is appropriate.
 Application-specific positioning, ICP map by buyer role, and messaging architecture for the commercial team.

-Read the scope →
+Open the scope →

 Quarterly Strategy Partnership

-$4,500/mo · 3-mo minimum
+ongoing strategy support · 3-mo minimum

 Ongoing strategic oversight for manufacturers building digital demand generation capability over a 12-18 month horizon, with monthly strategy sessions and quarterly priority updates as the inbound pipeline develops.

-Read the scope →
+Open the scope →

 For manufacturing firms where the primary challenge is foundational brand identity, brand engagements are handled directly by Stan Consulting LLC.
 The Brand Archive is the research reference within the network, source-cited case studies on rebrands and brand recoveries that document what works and what fails before any new brand decision is committed.